Ferlab-Ste-Justine/coding-challenge-backend/README.md

 Fork this repository, and submit instructions on how to preview the product.

 ### Project Guidelines
+* Read data from the Product Dataset listed below
-* Harmonize [original object data](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object.html) into the format defined by `format.json`
+* Harmonize [original object data](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object.html) into the final format defined in `format.json`
+* As part of harmonization, the words contained in the `text` key should be inversed
+  * E.g. "The lazy fox jumped over the computer." becomes "Computer the over jumped fox lazy the."
-* Save harmonized data into `database.csv`
+* The harmonized data should be stored into `database.csv`
-* Data within `database.csv` should be alphabetically sorted by `screen_name`
+* Data stored within `database.csv` should be sorted alphabetically by `screen_name`

 ### Technical Guidelines
-* Java or Scala
+* Java, Scala or Go
 * Command-line user interface

 ### Product Dataset